A-Elshahawy/RAG-QA/README.md

 * PDF document loading and processing
 * Intelligent chunk size management with token counting
-* Semantic search using OpenAI embeddings
+* Semantic search using HuggingFaceBgeEmbeddings
 * Vector storage with Pinecone
 * Context-aware prompting for accurate answers
 * Source attribution for transparency